emilekoffi/Melocoton/README.md

 Non-discounted products average price is 165.93

+The discounted products, are the most sold products last month but, they are in average the most expeesives.

 Finally, I decide to check if the products for which the product minimum offer price is equal to the product price have a higher (or lower) price than the products with an higher price than the poduct minimum offer price.

 ```sql